laithrafid/opserve/README.md

-#This repo includes opensource observation-stack
+#Opserve includes opensource observation-stack for testing

  ## Docker hosts and containers
 Based on the official Docker images from Elastic: